Muhammed Taher Pasha

 Taher Pasha convinced the National Olympic Committees of the Mediterranean countries 1948 Summer Olympics held in London to create the Mediterranean Games.

 Taher Pasha Trophy

 In 1950, he gifted the Taher Pasha Trophy to the International Olympic Committee.
-The trophy is reserved for amateur athletes, regardless whether or not they compete in the Olympics, whose general merits or career appear to warrant a particular distinction in the name of the Olympic ideals.
+The trophy is reserved for amateur athletes, regardless whether or not they compete in the Olympic Games, whose general merits or career appear to warrant a particular distinction in the name of the Olympic ideals.
 Recipients of the trophy, which is not necessarily awarded every year, have included: